The Soldier's Details

 English born Walter Stafford Watkins WX8356 enlisted AIF 29 Aug 1940 later joined 2/4th’s Battalion Headquarters and was AWOL from Aquitania and sailed to Java.
 He also joined Java Party No. 4 to Burma.

-We know Kuhl and Harris took a day leave to Adelaide.
+We know Kuhl and Harris took a day’s leave to Adelaide.

-They each missed re-boarding ‘Aquitania’ and sailed to Java.
-They were in same work party to sail to Burma end of Burma-Thai Railway with ‘A’ force Java Party No. 4 Williams Force.
+They both missed re-boarding ‘Aquitania’ and sailed to Java as did other HQ men George Glass, Allpike and Clarrie Sawyer (who died Bandeong Hospital Camp 1 Apr 1942).
+They were in same work party to sail to Burma end of Burma-Thai Railway with ‘A’ Force Java Party No. 4 Williams Force.

 William Harris was AWOL at Fremantle when ‘Aquitania’ when sailing from Fremantle on 16 January 1942.